 In my friend’s case, the strictness and severity he experienced bordered on abuse.
 I don’t know the details, but his reactions to things religious suggest he might have some degree of PTSD as a result of his experiences.

 I don’t mean to pick on the Catholic Church.
 I have seen the same “spirit” evident in other denominations as well.
-Certain Baptists and Pentecostals and people we might label “fundamentalists” or other labels have exhibited a similar spirit as the Catholics in the focus on do’s and don’ts and religious rituals practiced in front of foreboding audiences.
+A hyper focus on do’s and don’ts and religious rituals practiced in front of the foreboding audience of church authorities are the common denominator.
 The Westboro Baptist Church is a very extreme example of the legalism and dogmatism I am talking about.

-In the context of this conversation and these thoughts, I read these words the very next day that were penned by Paul the Apostle about two millennia ago:
+The very day following this conversation, I read these words penned by Paul the Apostle about two millennia ago:

 It seems that some things haven’t changed in 2000 years!

-People were apparently pressuring the Colossian believers to observe rules regarding what they ate and drank and the ritual festivals they observed.
+People in Paul’s day were apparently pressuring the Colossian believers to observe rules regarding what they ate and drank and the ritual festivals they observed.
 Paul addressed their concerns, urging the Colossians not to be influenced by the critics: “let no one pass judgment on you!”

 Many people then, as today, would say that strict observance of various rules and rituals is what God and religion requires.
 It may be what religion requires, but these things are not what God requires!